Building a More Just and Sustainable Outdoor and Environmental Movement Together

 YOUTH ACCESS TO NATURE

 Through our Liberated Paths regional grants, we support organizations and initiatives of all sizes located in California, the Pacific Northwest (Oregon and Washington), the Southwest (Arizona and New Mexico), the Delaware River Watershed and North and South Carolina that work at the intersection of racial justice, outdoor experiences, and the environment.
-In 2024, we will also launch grantmaking in the Great Lakes region in addition to administering California State funds for the first time along the California Coast.
+In 2024, we are also launching grantmaking in the Great Lakes region in addition to administering California State funds for the first time along the California Coast.
 Stay tuned!
 Our Liberated Paths: Youth Access to Nature Fund supports efforts in the San Francisco Bay Area that increase safe and equitable access to the outdoors for Young People of Color.

 We work with leaders and organizations who are rooted within their communities with the lived experiences to understand how to best advance justice and center the needs of the community.
 We support Leaders of Color to design and lead the types of joyful outdoor experiences and environmental efforts that are most meaningful to them and their communities.